-Osseous Surgery New York City
+Osseous Surgery New York City and Manhattan

 Osseous surgery reshapes the bone that holds your teeth in place.
 The goal is to reduce pocketing and to stop the progress of periodontal disease.